 - Sweet Chili Sauce (I know it is not Indian, but I love the two together)

-- For more vegan dips for spring rolls or samosa rolls.
+- For more dipping sauces for spring rolls or samosa rolls.

 Let us know what is your favorite dipping sauce in the comments below!